mousepawmedia/devdocs/source/network/nextcloud.rst

 Basic Structure
 ===========================

-Nextcloud offers a few different Apps, which you can switch between from the top bar.
+Nextcloud offers a couple different Apps, which you can switch between from the top bar.

 * :guilabel:`Files` allows you to browse through your files and folders.